oskaerik/sudoku-django/README.md

 #sudoku-django
 ##An in-browser sudoku solver written in Python using Django

-The solver is uploaded on: http://oskaerik.pythonanywhere.com/
+The solver is hosted on: http://oskaerik.pythonanywhere.com/

 If you want to run the solver locally: